chocolatey/boxstarter.org/input/vmintegration.md

 This will mount the VHD provided in the VHDPath, enable the WMI Firewall ports and enable LocalAccountTokenFilterPolicy in the Windows registry stored in the VHD.

+> :choco-info: **NOTE**
+>
-> NOTE: Although The parameter is explicitly referred to as `VHDPath`, any valid VHD file extension is accepted.
+> Although The parameter is explicitly referred to as `VHDPath`, any valid VHD file extension is accepted.
 The above example uses a differencing disk, but is valid since that is the primary hard drive of a guest VM.

 ### Troubleshooting Boxstarter VM Installs